lelegard/arm-cpusysregs/README.md

 ## Demo application

 The C++ application `show-regs` reads the system registers from the kernel module and displays their content.
 Most system registers are structured using bit-field of various size and interpretation.
-They are all indivudually displayed.
+They are all individually displayed.

 ## References